 With an empty dishwasher, place a cup of white vinegar in a container on the upper rack.
-Run through the hottest cycle.
+Run the machine through its hottest cycle.
 Finally, sprinkle some baking soda on the bottom of the dishwasher and run one more cycle.

 Spring is the perfect time to organize and reassess your pantry.
-Remove all items from the cabinets or shelves and wipe down the pantry area.
-Throw out anything expired or suspicious (onions growing hair, we’re looking at you).
+You should remove all items from the cabinets or shelves and wipe down the pantry area.
+Then, throw out anything expired or suspicious (onions growing hair, we’re looking at you).

 Use a handheld vac to quickly clear the shelves of crumbs.
 Place multiple items of the same food together so you don’t lose track of things and make unnecessary purchases.

 Washing machines have a tendency to get grimy.
 You can run an empty load with 2 cups of white cleaning vinegar in lieu of detergent.
-Then, run a second empty load with 1/2 cup of baking soda in the drum.
+Then, run a second empty load with a half-cup of baking soda in the drum.
 This will help eliminate odors.

 While you’re at it, spray your surface cleaner of choice onto a soft rag and wipe down your machine.
 Wipe the top, sides, door and inside the lip of the door.
 Focus on areas that tend to collect moisture grow mildew.

 The vents on your dryer should be cleaned once a year.
 Blockages in these vents can cause house fires, and spring is a perfect time to take the necessary safety precautions.